 Sydney Galleries and Museums

-For those who love going to museums and art galleries, Sydney is fortunate in having a number of them right in — or close to — the city centre.
+For those who love going to museums and art galleries, Sydney is fortunate in having a number of them right in — or close to — the city center.
 Closest to a Sydney transport hub is the Museum of Contemporary Art Australia which is a short walk from Circular Quay.
 There's the Police and Justice Museum on Phillip St, also close to Circular Quay, with the Sydney Museum on Bridge St just a block away south.
 Around or close to Hyde Park are the Australian Museum, Hyde Park Barracks, Art Gallery of New South Wales at The Domain east of St Mary's Cathedral, and the Anzac Memorial within Hyde Park itself.
 And there are the Australian National Maritime Museum and the Powerhouse Museum in Darling Harbour.

 07 of 10

-In Sydney you're never far from sand and surf as the harbours, bays and shores are lined with any number of beaches.
+In Sydney, you're never far from sand and surf as the harbours, bays, and shores are lined with any number of beaches.
 You can go surfing, boating, sailing, snorkeling, diving, or you can simply laze away the day under the Sydney sun.
 Of course, you need generally fine days for going to the beach, and almost all seasons except winter are fine.
 Among Sydney's better-known seaside sites are Manly Beach and Bondi Beach, both quite easy to reach by public transport.

 08 of 10